fregu856/skalman/README.md

 - - Below "General", make sure that "Automatically connect to this network when it is available" is selected
 - - Edit any other networks you previously have connected to and make sure that "Automatically connect to this network when it is available" is NOT selected

+- Get its IP address:
+- - Make sure it is connected to the Raspbian RPI wifi
+- - $ ifconfig
+- - The IP address is found as "inet addr" below "wlan0".
+In my case I got: 172.24.1.57

 *****

 #### Setup the laptop:

 - Install ROS:
 - - TODO!
 TODO!
 TODO!
 TODO!
 TODO!
 TODO!
 TODO!
 TODO!
 TODO!
 TODO!
 TODO!
 TODO!
 TODO!
 TODO!
 TODO!

+- Get its IP address:
+- - Make sure it is connected to the Raspbian RPI wifi
+- - $ ifconfig
+- - The IP address is found as "inet addr" below "wlan0".
+In my case I got: 172.24.1.72

+*****

+#### Setup the ROS IP addresses:

+- In my case, the laptop has IP address 172.24.1.72 and the Ubuntu RPI has IP address 172.24.1.57

+- On the laptop (master):
+- - $ sudo nano ~/.bashrc
+- - Add the following two lines to the bottom of the file: "export ROS_MASTER_URI=http://172.24.1.72:11311" and "export ROS_HOSTNAME=172.24.1.72"
+- - $ source ~/.bashrc

+- On the Ubuntu RPI (slave):
+- - $ sudo nano ~/.bashrc
+- - Add the following two lines to the bottom of the file: "export ROS_MASTER_URI=http://172.24.1.72:11311" and "export ROS_HOSTNAME=172.24.1.57"
+- - $ source ~/.bashrc

 ## Usage: